PRRInc/isp-merge-sort-/readme.md

 ## Introduction

-Merge Sort is an Intermediate Sorting Algorithm invented by John von Neumann in 1945, a Hungarian-American mathematician, physicist, and computer scientist, who worked on the Manhattan Project and was a pioneer in building the mathematical framework of quantum physics, functional analysis, game theory, the universal constructor, and the digital computer."
+Merge Sort is an Intermediate Sorting Algorithm invented by John von Neumann in 1945, a Hungarian-American mathematician, physicist, and computer scientist, who worked on the Manhattan Project and was a pioneer in building the mathematical framework of quantum physics, functional analysis, game theory, the universal constructor, and the digital computer.

 Merge Sort uses a Divide and Conquer Recursive Methodology, which breaks down a problem into two or more sub-problems of the same or related type until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem.

-Merge sort works by dividing an array into smaller subarrays (two halves) until it cannot be further divided i.e., each subarray has only one element left (an array with one element is always sorted).
+Merge sort works by dividing an array into smaller subarrays (two halves) until it cannot be further divided, i.e. each subarray has only one element left (an array with one element is always sorted).
 The process involves sorting each subarray and then merging the sorted subarrays back together to form the final sorted array using a merge helper function.
 This process is repeated until the entire array is sorted.

 Attributes: